-What is condensation efficiency?
+What is moisture emission?

-Warm air in your room
+Warm air into your room

 With every dryer, there is moisture emission.
 Whether a tumble dryer emits much or little moisture has to do with the seal around the drum door.
 The stronger the seal, the less hot air your clothes dryer loses.
 With low moisture emissions you do not suffer from fogged windows or mold on your walls.
 There will be as much moisture as possible in the right place: in your condensation tray or via the hose.
 We also speak of a high condensation efficiency.
 So remember well: high condensation efficiency, low moisture emissions.